Projective completions of graded unipotent quotients: Statement of results

-Having proved Theorem \ref{mainthm} we will modify the partial desingularisation construction of \cite{K2} in the reductive case to prove the following analogue for linear algebraic groups with graded unipotent radical, which applies to any well adapted linear action of $\hH$ for which the generic stabiliser in $U$ is trivial.
-Recall that when $H $ is a linear algebraic group over $\kk$ then $H$ has a graded unipotent radical $U$ if there is a semi-direct product $\hat{H} = H \rtimes\GG_m$ where $\GG_m$ acts by conjugation on the Lie algebra of $U$ with all weights strictly positive, and with trivial induced conjugation action on $R=H/U$,
+Having proved Theorem \ref{mainthm} we will modify the partial desingularisation construction of \cite{K2} in the reductive case to prove the following analogue for linear algebraic groups with graded unipotent radical, which applies to any well adapted linear action of $\hH$ for which the generic stabiliser in $U$ of $x \in Z_{\min}$ is trivial.
+Recall that when $H $ is a linear algebraic group over $\kk$ then $H$ is said to have a graded unipotent radical $U$ if there is a semi-direct product $\hat{H} = H \rtimes\GG_m$ where $\GG_m$ acts by conjugation on the Lie algebra of $U$ with all weights strictly positive, and with trivial induced conjugation action on $R=H/U$.

-\begin{thm}[Projective completions for GIT quotients by linear algebraic group actions with graded unipotent radicals] Let $H$ be a linear algebraic group over $\kk$ with graded unipotent radical $U$ and $R = H/U$ having maximal torus $T$, and let $\hat{H} = H \rtimes \GG_m$ define the grading.
-Suppose that $\hH$ acts linearly on an irreducible projective variety $X$ with respect to a very ample line bundle $L$, and that $\stab_U(x) = \{e\}$ for generic $x \in X$.
-Then \\ (i) there is a sequence of blow-ups of $X$ along $\hat{H}$-invariant projective subvarieties resulting in a projective variety $\hat{X}$ with a well adapted linear action of $\hat{H}$ (with respect to a power of an ample line bundle given by tensoring the pullback of $L$ with small multiples of the exceptional divisors for the blow-ups) which satisfies the condition that \lq semistability coincides with stability' for the action of $U$ in the sense of ($\mf{C}^*$) above, so that Theorem \ref{mainthm} applies, giving us a projective geometric quotient
+\begin{thm}[Projective GIT completions for quotients by linear actions with non-empty $\hU$-stable loci by linear algebraic groups with graded unipotent radicals] Let $H=U \rtimes R$ be a linear algebraic group over $\kk$ with externally graded unipotent radical $U$, so that there is a semi-direct product $\hat{H} = H \rtimes \l(\GG_m) = U \rtimes (R \times \l(\GG_m))$ such that the adjoint action of the one-parameter subgroup $\l:\GG_m \to \hat{H}$ on the Lie algebra of $U$ has all weights strictly positive, and let $T$ be a maximal torus of the Levi subgroup $R \cong H/U$ of $H$.
+Suppose that $\hH$ acts linearly on an irreducible projective scheme $X$ with respect to a very ample line bundle $L$, and that $\stab_U(x) = \{e\}$ for generic $x \in Z_{\min}$.
+Then \\ (i) there is a sequence of blow-ups of $X$ along $\hat{H}$-invariant projective subschemes resulting in a projective scheme $\hat{X}$ with a well adapted linear action of $\hat{H}$ (with respect to a power of an ample line bundle given by tensoring the pullback of $L$ with small multiples of the exceptional divisors for the blow-ups) which satisfies the condition that \lq semistability coincides with stability' for the action of $U$ in the sense of (\ref{eq:sss}) above, so that Theorem \ref{mainthm} applies, giving us a projective geometric quotient